amv/gapier/README.md

 # Why does Gapier exist?

-Spreadsheets (Google or otherwise) are one of the most intuitive and flexible interfaces to interact with data from various sources.
-However putting the data in spreadsheets automatically is usually a lot harder than one would like it to be.

-Gapier exists to make this process as easy as possible from any source that can send simple HTTP requests.
+For more than 30 years business processes have involved passing Excel files from person to another.
+This is arguably because spreadsheets are one of the most intuitive, flexible and familiar interfaces to interact with information of various types.

+Spreadsheet files have also often been used to put data gathered by humans into automated systems, or take out data for human processing.
+Nowadays this is also possible without humans importing and exporting files, by directly using Google Sheets and it's APIs.

+Naturally there are many faster and more efficient way for systems to communicate with each others than through spreadsheets.
+However when the underlying business process requires input, oversight or action that is still best done by humans, a simple spreadsheet would still be one of the most familiar interfaces for users to take part in the process.

+The goal of Gapier is to make incorporating automated spreadsheets into business processes as simple as possible.
 To achieve this goal, Gapier does 2 main things:

+ * Gapier exposes a simple HTTP API that **allows easily adding and updating rows** without doing row matching yourself.
  * Gapier manages your sensitive secrets and **gives you simple tokens with limited access rights** that you can safely deploy to servers or websites.
- * Gapier exposes a simple HTTP API that **allows easily adding and updating rows** without doing row matching yourself.

 This project was originally inspired by Zapier and tried to expand it's limited feature set when dealing with Google Spreadsheets.
 If you are a fan of Zapier, you will find that Gapier should be easy to use through the custom code steps with the `request` library.